 If we told you there was an easy way to manage and control your devices and your network, you would probably laugh and walk away at first.
-In reality, there is…and what’s more, it is one that’s been there all along.
-DHCP, the Dynamic Host Configuration Protocol, is what you’re probably using to deliver IP addresses to devices that connect to your network.
-But it’s a lot more flexible, and a lot more powerful than you might think.
+In reality, there is…and what’s more surprising, is it is one that’s been there all along.
+DHCP (Dynamic Host Configuration Protocol) is what you’re probably using to deliver IP addresses to devices that connect to your network.
+But a DHCP server is a lot more flexible, and a lot more powerful than you might think.

-One of the key internet standards, DHCP is best known as the tool that sets up vital network information on a device when it connects to a network.
-Using IP broadcast addresses, a device requests an IP address assignment from any DHCP server on a network segment, which responds delivering networking configuration data from a pool of addresses and from a list of necessary service addresses.
+One of the key internet standards, it is best known as the tool that sets up vital network information on a device when it connects to a network.
+Using IP broadcast addresses, a device requests an IP address assignment from any DHCP server on a network segment.
+Which then responds by delivering networking configuration data from a pool of addresses and from a list of necessary service addresses.

 With DHCP, network devices get their own address and basic network configuration at the same time allowing them to reach core network services ending up ready to operate as they are connected.
 It’s a reliable and easy way of providing network configuration information to devices beyond your control, reducing network management overhead.
 It’s plug-and-play for your network.
 As devices leave the network, their addresses are returned to the pool, ready for reuse.
 Other, more trusted, devices can be allocated specific addresses based on the identity of a device’s network hardware.

 The benefits of a modern DHCP implementation make it possible to manage very large networks – as well as working with cloud-hosted infrastructure at scale.
 As devices arrive and leave the network, DHCP systems update the local DNS and IPAM databases, allowing other systems to respond appropriately to planned load, or in conjunction with network quarantine tools to ensure devices have the appropriate software updates.
 It can even form part of your overall security architecture, working with other network devices to ensure intruders cannot masquerade as trusted devices.